Rathunt/Conversation-Sentiment-Analysis/README.md

 Daniel Howes - Entire Project - Rathunt

 # Acknowledgements
-@Guiem for inspiring this work with his post on Reddit!
+[Guiem](https://github.com/guiem) for inspiring this work with his post on Reddit!